Chicago Heat Wave of 1995

 Main Content

-The 1995 Chicago heat wave stands as one of the most devastating weather events in the city’s history, highlighting the perilous intersection of extreme temperatures and urban vulnerability.
+The 1995 Chicago Heat Wave was one of the most devastating climate events in the city’s history, highlighting the perilous intersection of extreme temperatures and urban vulnerability.
 Beginning in late July, a severe heat wave gripped the Midwest, pushing temperatures into the high 90s and beyond, compounded by stifling humidity.
-Over the course of several days, Chicagoans faced oppressive conditions that led to widespread health crises.
+Over the course of several days, Chicagoans faced oppressive conditions that led to a widespread health crises.